gparlakov/scuri/CONTRIBUTING.md

 Hi and thanks for your contribution!
 We take issues, suggestions, bugs, and code.
 Don't have the time but still want to contribute?
 [We'd appreciate that](#like-it-?)

-Here's a few notes about what we expect from contributors, how to get the examples, run the code and Linux/Mac specific note.
+A few notes about what we expect from contributors, how to get the examples, run the code and a Linux/Mac specific note.

+## Contribution workflow

+-   select an issue you'd like to work on (please create one if missing)
+-   clone the repo
+-   open a feature branch from master for your work
+    -   prettier is run on every commit for the changed files
+    -   Why?
+For consistency.
+-   write some tests
+-   try to make small changes
+    -   no one wants to review a 40 files commit
+    -   large number of files changed makes it easy to miss issues
+-   open a PR to master
+-   discuss the PR

 ## Contributions expected to have unit tests

-The SCuri project is generating spec files for Angular Apps, and it itself is covered by extensive test case suite.
+The SCuri project is generating spec files for Angular Apps, and is itself covered by an extensive test case suite.
 We expect any new code to be covered by unit test(s).

 ### Where do unit tests live?